pantheon-systems/rpmbuild-wp-launch-check/README.md

-# RPM for wp-cli
+# RPM for wp-launch-check

-This repository builds an RPM for wp-cli.
+This repository builds an RPM for wp-launch-check.

 ## Relevant wp-cli RPM names